The dry stone walling workshop

 If you continue to drive past the Amalfi coast towards Naples, you will go through the coast of Sorrento.
 Between Sorrento and Meta thick coats of grey-brownish tuff banks rank at the cliffs.
 North of Tramonti, behind the Monte Lattari, greyish tuff was formed way over 30.000 years ago.

-Why chose traditional construction?
+Why choose traditional construction?

 To construct the actual wall, you can think that this follows the same principle as Tetris.
 It’s important not to leave big gaps between the stones, so no soil is washed out when it rains.
 In some cases, the stones have to be modified by getting them into the right shape with a hammer.
-Thanks to the material of the tuff stone, it can be relatively easy to alter its shape compared to other types of stones.

 The work

 Repairing the wall in the garden of ACARBIO took around two days.
 A local craftsman was handling the construction.
 It started the removal of soil to have enough space for the stones to fit in.
-Then, a ditch was dug where the first layer of stones where placed, this will help for stabilisation.
+Then, a ditch was dug where the first layer of stones were placed, this will help for stabilisation.
 Carefully, one stone was put after another.
 The wall was built from the bottom up, layer by layer.
-At first, hard white rock form the mountains were used.
+At first, hard white rocks from the mountains were used.
 After one layer of stones soil was placed behind the rocks.
-Next to the wall was a little mountain of soil that was transported by hand shovelling before.
+Next to the wall there was a little mountain of soil that was transported by hand shovelling before.
 But little by little it began to shirk.

-The replaced wall was around 2 meters wide and 1,8 meters high, the higher the wall was rebuilt, the harder the work was.
+The replaced wall was around 2 metres wide and 1,8 metres high, the higher the wall was rebuilt, the harder the work was.
 The mountain of soil was getting smaller and so it was harder to shovel the soil and since the wall was getting higher, the buckets had to be lifted higher as well (but thankfully we had enough motivated interns and volunteers who were eager to help).

-Now, we have to wait how long the wall will stand, but it should do fine for the next years!
+Now, we have to wait how long the wall will stand, but it should do fine for the next few years!

 The PATHWAY OF TERRACES